ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 The [Web Bot Auth (webbotauth)](https://datatracker.ietf.org/wg/webbotauth/about/) Working Group is developing methods for cryptographically authenticating automated clients and providing additional information about their operators to Web sites.

+The [Workload Identity in Multi System Environments (wimse)](https://datatracker.ietf.org/wg/wimse/about/) Working Group is chartered to address the challenges associated with implementing fine-grained, least privilege access control for workloads deployed across multiple service platforms, spanning both public and private clouds.
+AI agents can be viewed as workloads in this context.
+The work will build on existing standards, open source projects, and community practices, focusing on combining them in a coherent manner to address multi-service workload identity use cases.

+AI/ML training/inference and cloud services, require networks with various combinations of high bandwidth, low loss, low delay, and low jitter.
+To maintain service continuity and experience, these networks must rapidly adapt to adverse conditions like link faults, degradation, and congestion.
+However, existing routing technologies often face limitations in reacting in a timely manner to such network conditions, especially in large-scale, high-bandwidth data center (DC) and data center interconnect (DCI) networks.
+The [Fast Network Notifications (fann)](https://datatracker.ietf.org/wg/fann/about/) Working Group is chartered to investigate the need and develop a comprehensive solution to convey locally detected adverse conditions (and their recovery) to remote nodes that can then react to them for enabling efficient and timely handling of traffic flows.

+The [Internet Research Task Force](https://irtf.org/) [Network Management Research Group (nmrg)](https://www.irtf.org/nmrg.html) includes discussion of using AI for network management.

 https://wiki.ietf.org/en/group/iab/Multi-Stake-Holder-Platform#h-319-artificial-intelligence

 ### 3.1.10 European Global Navigation Satellite System (EGNSS)